MatthiasHaslberger/matthiashaslberger.github.io/01_research.markdown

 ## AI and the Future of Work {#ai}

 Technological change runs through everything I do.
 I first worked on measurement: how to capture what workers actually do on the job, and why automation polarises employment in some countries but upgrades it in others.
 Generative AI has sharpened these questions &mdash; it reaches into cognitive work, spreads faster than institutions adapt, and is experienced first-hand by millions &mdash; and shifted my focus from labour-market outcomes to political ones.
 My current work asks what AI actually does to productivity and inequality, how the experience of working with it reshapes what people want from the state, and how firms weigh short-term automation gains against training the next generation of workers.
-Beyond my own papers, I invest in building this emerging field: I convene panels at major conferences (APSA, EPSA, SASE), organised a two-day [Politics of AI workshop](/Schedule_public.pdf){:target="_blank"} at Nuffield College in November 2025, and am editing a special issue based on it.
+Beyond my own papers, I invest in building this emerging field: I convene panels at major conferences (APSA, EPSA, SASE), organised a two-day [Politics of AI workshop](/Schedule_public.pdf){:target="_blank"} at Nuffield College in November 2025, and am editing a special issue on the topic in *Comparative Political Studies*.

 ### Publications
 <p> </p>